Iceman (1984 film): Plot

 Shephard strives to understand what motivates Charlie and why he survived being frozen.
 At one point, Shephard begins to sing "Heart of Gold", inspiring Charlie to sing one of his own songs.
 Charlie's line drawings in the ground resemble a bird, matching body markings on his chest.
-When the base's helicopter strays over the roof of Charlie's area, he takes on an obsessive zeal as he climbs towards the roof.
-Shouting the word Beedha, he lifts his arms towards the helicopter in a sign of worship.
+When the base's helicopter strays over the roof of Charlie's area, he takes on an obsessive zeal as he climbs toward the roof.
+Shouting the word Beedha, he lifts his arms toward the helicopter in a sign of worship.
 Even though the helicopter pulls away from the dome, Shephard knows that Charlie can now think of nothing else.

 Shephard consults local Inuit who recognize the name that Charlie chanted and explain that it is a mythical bird, a messenger for the gods.
 Shephard understands that Charlie has a spiritual side and that he was on a dreamwalk pilgrimage, a mythical quest for redemption.
-His people were dying in the sudden ice age; he must have offered himself to the gods in the form of a self-sacrifice or appealing to the gods to redeem his tribe.
+His people were dying in the sudden ice age; he must have offered himself to the gods in the form of a self-sacrifice or an appeal to the gods to redeem his tribe.

 Charlie escapes after watching Shephard exit the biosphere.
-In a panic of seeing unfamiliar modern devices, and believing they are his enemies, he accidentally spears Maynard, one of the base's technicians, before being recaptured and Shephard's experiment is put to an end.
-However, Shephard helps Charlie to escape into the wild.
-Charlie races on ahead of Shephard as they pass by glaciers and ice-shelves, and a crevasse opens up in front of Shephard, cutting him off from Charlie.
+In a panic of seeing unfamiliar modern devices, and believing they are his enemies, he accidentally spears Maynard, one of the base's technicians, before being recaptured, and Shephard's experiment is put to an end.
+However, Shephard helps Charlie escape into the wild.
+Charlie races on ahead of Shephard as they pass by glaciers and ice shelves; a crevasse opens up in front of Shephard, cutting him off from Charlie.

-When the helicopter emerges over an ice-shelf, Shephard looks on helplessly as Charlie grabs hold of one of its landing skis.
+When the helicopter emerges over an ice shelf, Shephard looks on helplessly as Charlie grabs hold of one of its landing skis.
 In an attempt to evade Charlie's grasp, the helicopter pilot pulls up, but Charlie dangles beneath the aircraft while it continues to climb high into the sky.
 Charlie is ecstatic, believing the "messenger" is taking him to his god.
 He releases his grip, seeming to float through the sky while he plunges to his death.